Archivo de Arte Valenciano 2022

 Webgraphy:

-The essential information is the URL or web address, plus the author, if the document is signed, the title of the document, and the date and time the query is made.
+The essential information is the URL or web address, the author, if the document is signed, the document’s title, and the query’s date and time.

-Depending on the type of music, choose the most appropriate method that provides the most information to the reader: author, group, conductor, soloists, other performers, title, record company, location, publisher, registration number and year.
+Depending on the type of music, choose the most appropriate method that provides the most information to the reader: author, ensemble, director, soloists, other performers, title, record company, place, publisher, registration number and year.

-VIVES RAMIRO, José Mª (autor de la reconstrucción); Cor de la Generalitat Valenciana, Collegium Instrumentale, PERALES, Francesc (director): Alacant sacro-musical.
+VIVES RAMIRO, José Mª (author of the reconstruction); Cor de la Generalitat Valenciana, Collegium Instrumentale, PERALES, Francesc (conductor): Alacant sacro-musical.
 La Llum de les Imatges.
-La Faç de l’Eternitat 2006, CD 1 Salm 50 “Miserere”, Miquel CREVEA i CORTES, Valencia, Tabalet Estudis – Generalitat Valenciana, 989 CD 1, 2006.
+La Faç de l’Eternitat 2006, CD 1 Salm 50 “Miserere”, Miquel CREVEA i CORTES, Valencia, Tabalet Estudis – Generalitat Valen-ciana, 989 CD 1, 2006.

-The images illustrating the papers submitted to the magazine for publication must have the following characteristics:
+The images illustrating the articles submitted to the journal for publication shall comply with the following characteristics:

-• Images embedded in Word documents, Power-Point or Excel documents may not be sent; they must be sent as independent files, with their corresponding numbering.
+• Images may not be sent embedded in Word, PowerPoint or Excel documents, but as independent files, with their corresponding numbering.

-• The images that are sent in scanned form must be in tif or jpg format, with a minimum resolution of 300 dpi.
+• The images to be sent in digital format must be in tiff or jpg format, with a minimum resolution of 300 dpi.

-• They may be submitted in color or black and white, at the author’s discretion.
+• They may be submitted in colour or black and white at the author’s discretion.

 9. OTHER PROVISIONS

-The Real Academia de Bellas Artes de San Carlos (San Carlos Royal Academy of Fine Arts) will inform the author of the receipt of the final paper and the decision of the Editorial Board by consensus on the work received, either the acceptance -conditioned to possible suggestions- or the return of the works.
+The Real Academia de Bellas Artes de San Carlos will communicate to the author the receipt of the original and the decision by consensus of the Editorial Board on the works received, either acceptance -conditioned to possible suggestions- or the return of the works sent.

-It is a condition for publication that the author(s) expressly grant(s) in writing to the Royal Academy, exclusively, the reproduction rights of their works.
+A condition for publication is that the author(s) expressly assign(s) in writing to the Royal Academy, on an exclusive basis, the rights of reproduction of their work.

-In the event of possible discrepancies in the interpretation of these regulations, the “Guide to good practice for the periodic and unitary publications of the State Agency of the Spanish National Research Council (CSIC)” will be adopted.
+In case of possible discrepancies in the interpretation of these regulations, the “Guide of good practices for Periodical and unitary publications of the State Agency of the Spanish National Research Council (CSIC)” shall be adopted”.

 Address correspondence to: